 Dealing with HTTP Response Redirects within Oracle Web Cache Deployed Environments

-I don’t think there exists an application which doesn’t make use of HttpServletResponse’s sendRedirect method.
-Even your application doesn’t directly depend on it, I am sure you have one or more frameworks which heavily make use of it.
+I don’t think there exists an application that doesn’t make use of HttpServletResponse’s sendRedirect method.
+Even if your application doesn’t directly depend on it, I am sure you have one or more frameworks that heavily make use of it.

-In one of our projects we installed Oracle Web Cache to compress HTTP responses generated by our web application.
-It is physically deployed in another server than that web application.
-User requests should contain URL of web cache in order to perform its job, and then it will pass those requests to corresponding web application.
+In one of our projects, we installed Oracle Web Cache to compress HTTP responses generated by our web application.
+It is physically deployed on another server than that web application.
+User requests should contain the URL of the web cache in order to perform its job, and then it will pass those requests to the corresponding web application.

-Let’s say our web cache is installed on machine with IP: 10.10.10.1, and our web application (foo) is deployed to OC4J instance running on machine with IP: 10.10.10.2.
-Therefore, our user requests should be like that: http:/10.10.10.1/foo/swf.faces?_flowId=login-flow, so that HTTP communication will be initiated over web cache and it will compress HTTP response if required.
-If user requests were contained 10.10.10.2, then web cache would be bypassed totally and no comporession would be performed.
+Let’s say our web cache is installed on a machine with IP: 10.10.10.1, and our web application (foo) is deployed to OC4J instance running on a machine with IP: 10.10.10.2.
+Therefore, our user requests should be like this: http:/10.10.10.1/foo/swf.faces?_flowId=login-flow, so that HTTP communication will be initiated over the web cache and it will compress HTTP response if required.
+If user requests were contained 10.10.10.2, then the web cache would be bypassed totally and no compression would be performed.

-The case is not closed once our users submit to correct URL.
+The case is not closed once our users submit the correct URL.
 Our web application and several of the frameworks it uses make use of HttpServletResponse’s sendRedirect method.
-The below is an excerpt copied from JEE 5 API;
+The below is an excerpt copied from JEE 5 API:

-As it is stated above, servlet container translates redirect location to an absolute URL.
-Servlet container unfortunately knows nothing about our web cache configuration, and therefore translated absolute URL contains servlet container’s IP, which is 10.10.10.2 in this case.
-As a result, even though we initiate communication with correct URL at first, over time web cache will be bypassed at first redirect if redirect URL is relative.
-We need to provide sendRedirect method with absolute URLs and they should contain IP of web cache so that HTTP communication can flow over web cache.
-Unfortunately, it is not hundred percent possible to achieve this requirement, because we use several frameworks which make use of sendRedirect method with relative URLs, and it is not possible or logical to modify all those places in which sendRedirect is called.
+As stated above, the servlet container translates the redirect location to an absolute URL.
+Unfortunately, the servlet container knows nothing about our web cache configuration, and therefore the translated absolute URL contains the servlet container’s IP, which is 10.10.10.2 in this case.
+As a result, even though we initiate communication with the correct URL at first, over time, the web cache will be bypassed at the first redirect if the redirect URL is relative.
+We need to provide the sendRedirect method with absolute URLs, and they should contain the IP of the web cache so that HTTP communication can flow over the web cache.
+Unfortunately, it is not a hundred percent possible to achieve this requirement because we use several frameworks that make use of the sendRedirect method with relative URLs, and it is not possible or logical to modify all those places in which sendRedirect is called.

-It would be very nice to have a global place to prepend correct URL, and convert all those relative URLs into absolute before calling sendRedirect.
-Well, actually this is possible with HttpServletResponseWrapper.
-If we code a Filter which will intercept current HTTP request before all other parts of our system, and wrap current HttpServletResponse object with a HttpServletResponseWrapper instance and then pass that instance into FilterChain.
-Inside that wrapper we override sendRedirect method and examine redirect location URL.
+It would be very nice to have a global place to prepend the correct URL and convert all those relative URLs into absolute before calling sendRedirect.
+Well, actually, this is possible with HttpServletResponseWrapper.
+If we code a Filter that will intercept the current HTTP request before all other parts of our system, and wrap the current HttpServletResponse object with a HttpServletResponseWrapper instance and then pass that instance into FilterChain.
+Inside that wrapper, we override the sendRedirect method and examine the redirect location URL.

 public void sendRedirect(String location) throws IOException {